 The misconception that you have to choose one truth can leave you feeling mixed up.
-However, we have an easy suggestion to help resolve the discord in the statements above– simply change the word “but” to “and.”
+However, we have an easy suggestion to help resolve the discord in the statements above-- simply change the word "but" to "and."

-Sometimes your thoughts and emotions seem contradictory when, in reality, they can all exist all at once.
+Sometimes your thoughts and emotions seem contradictory when, in reality, they can exist all at once.
 It may feel complicated and uncomfortable to allow two seemingly conflicting truths to live within you.
-However, over time, the reality that you don’t have to eradicate specific thoughts and emotions to make room for new ones may make grieving a little easier.
+However, over time, the reality that you don't have to eradicate specific thoughts and emotions to make room for new ones may make grieving a little easier.

 All that said, you will probably still be aware of dissonance in your thoughts and feelings.
 It's a little like being at a party with people who you know don't get along.
 At times you may worry that chaos is about to ensue.
 Will one side suddenly declare they can no longer be in the same room as the other?
 Will you ultimately have to choose between them?
 Even years after learning emotions and thoughts don't cancel each other out, you may still struggle to let them exist at the same time.